JDelott/lighthouse/INTEGRATION_GUIDE.md

 - Recording Enabled: `true`
 - Max Duration: `1200` seconds (20 minutes)
 - Silence Timeout: `30` seconds
-- End Call Message: `Thank you for calling Lighthouse Psychology.
+- End Call Message: `Thank you for calling The Mental Health Hub.
 You should receive a confirmation email or text shortly with your appointment details.
 We look forward to seeing you soon!`

 ### 2.2 Add Functions
 In the Functions tab, copy and paste the JSON from `vapi-functions.json`: